bio-raum/FooDMe2/docs/developer.md

 ## Sending report emails

-This template is set up to send the final QC report via Email (--email you@gmail.com).
+This template is set up to send the final QC report via Email (`--email you@email.com`).
 This requires for sendmail to be configured on the executing node/computer.